 Servers are critical in all areas of IT and must be maintained regularly to ensure it is operating at its peak performance.
 There are various ways to fix your server; here are some of the most common.

 Servers are at the heart of IT infrastructure in any business, ensuring all-important (and crucially remote) access, security, storage, and more.
-In modern BYOD landscapes, the ability to access server information from any location is especially crucial to ensure smooth processes for teams and clients alike.
+In modern BYOD landscapes, accessing server information from any location is crucial for ensuring smooth processes for teams and clients alike.

-Unfortunately, much like the heart in the human body, so much rests on servers that, if one thing goes wrong, it can be felt company-wide.
+Unfortunately, much like the heart in the human body, so much rests on servers that it can be felt company-wide if one thing goes wrong.
 In life, we avoid such issues by visiting a doctor for regular checks, preferably before an issue makes itself known.
 In the same way, companies need to work at keeping their servers healthy at all times.

 Maintenance and monitoring are the best ways to do this and should be a business prerequisite from day one.
 Here, we’re going to look at why exactly these focuses matter so much and what they can do for your operations overall.

 To put it simply, servers are supercomputers that, quite literally, serve your entire enterprise, ensuring the smooth flowing storage and security of your data.
 Of course, the servers’ parts aren’t all different from a standard computer setup (motherboard, processing chip, memory, etc.), but servers take all of these standard processes up a gear or two.

 Using these so-called superpowers, business servers become access points for a network, ensuring employees across an enterprise can access one-source files, data, and more from wherever they’re working, all with the reassurance of secure network connections.

 Most commonly, servers operate in stacks, working together to provide a whole multitude of network-specific capabilities (file, mail, web, application, etc.) and, ultimately, keeping entire enterprises afloat.